Materiality for the Ricoh Group

 • APAC 17%

-Sharing and horizontal deployment of best practices between regions
+Sharing and deploying best practices across regions

 Community and Social Development